 Holidays being sold in aid of YOPEY charity

-This online auction has now closed and winners will be notified within next few days.
-HOWEVER if you would still like a holiday at this luxury villa in 2015 or 2016 you can buy one week for £1100 or two weeks for £2000, simply by emailing your preferred week or fortnight to firstname.lastname@example.org.
-I will check with the owner if it is available or the nearest alternative...
+If you would like to holiday at this luxury villa in 2015 or 2016 you can.
+One week is being sold in aid of this charity for £1100 or two weeks for £2000.
+If you have preferred dates email them to email@example.com and I will check with the owner if they are available or the nearest alternative.
 Happy holidays!
 Yopey founder Tony Gearing

 YOPEY's first 10 years celebrated at The Ritz London